 Minirhizotrons (camera systems placed within specially installed belowground observatories) offer a method for non-destructive and repeatable observation of the soil system surrounding the tube, including viewing roots in undisturbed soil.
 The technique is limited by both the need to visit sites to make manual measurements and the need to process images for which there are few satisfactory automatic approaches.
 This can involve identifying root biomass, as well as root traits, such as colour and morphology, which may relate to root functions (e.g. nutrient uptake potential) and vitality.

-Work is needed to develop systems and interpret gathered images to understand the link between below- and above-ground phenology and whole-system carbon fluxes.
 With better tools to observe root growth, we can consider the drivers of root phenology.
 Varying nutrient and/or water availability is commonly observed to affect harvested root biomass, but such relationships are not so clear in the field where multiple other factors (e.g. seasonal drought, grazing pressure, canopy type) may affect both how much of plant biomass is roots, and how the relationships between nutrient availability and root biomass differs.
-By deploying newly developed systems in both a custom-built mesocosm and the MANIP experimental site, we will be able to investigate how root phenology varies given different N and P stoichiometry and environmental conditions, comparing these to other metrics of performance such as above-ground phenology and C fluxes.
+By deploying newly developed systems in both a custom-built mesocosm and the MANIP experimental site, we aimed to investigate how root phenology varies given different N and P stoichiometry and environmental conditions, comparing these to other metrics of performance such as above-ground phenology and C fluxes.

 • Develop a new minirhizotron system capable of automatically collecting images up to a daily timescale